 Do not punish your husky

-Punishing your husky for a behavior you do not want, will only lead to them feeling anxious, confused, and will negatively affect their ability to learn.
+Punishing your husky for a behavior you do not want will only lead to them feeling anxious, and confused, and will negatively affect their ability to learn.

 If your husky escaped, or you catch them trying to escape, or they are struggling with the front door training, do not punish them.
 Guide them to better behavior and reward them when they achieve that.